 The RFScada devices have two types of interface supplied as standard, called RS-232 and RS-485.
 Each interface has its own physical connector, with the RS-232 connector being a 4 pin Molex type socket on the lower right hand side of the board marked J15, and the RS-485 connecter is a three pin terminal block marked J16.
-Only one interface may be used at a time, and a 2 pin jumper, located by the RS-485 terminal block and marked J1, allows the user to select either RS-232 or RS-485 operation.
-Install the jumper block for RS-485 operation, and remove it for RS-232 operation.
+Only one interface is usually used at a time, however the RFScada will automatically use which ever interface is connected.